-Refrigerant Detection System - RDS
+Refrigerant Detection System (RDS)

-Refrigerant detection system is installed on units with R-454B refrigerant.
-Refrigerant detection sensors will FAIL OPEN.
+A Refrigerant Detection System is installed in the evaporator and controls cabinet sections on units with R-454B refrigerant.
+Refrigerant Detection Sensors will FAIL OPEN.
 Sensors will be in a normally CLOSED state while powered ON, and a normally OPEN state while powered OFF.
-RDS sequence below may be verified by unplugging the sensor.
+The RDS sequence below may be verified by unplugging the sensor.